 Accounts receivable consists of tuition and fee charges to students and auxiliary enterprise services provided to students, faculty and staff.
 It also includes amounts due from federal, state and local governments, or private sources in connection with reimbursements of allowable expenses made according to sponsored agreements.
-At June 30, 2019, accounts receivable were as follows:
+At June 30, 2020, accounts receivable was as follows: